F. Anthony Zunino

 Owner of Prindle Insurance Agency; chairman of the Sharon Planning and Zoning Commission; member of Sharon Historical Society, Salisbury Visiting Nurses Association, Sharon Fire Department, Sharon Lions Club, Reading Buddy Program/SCS, American Legion Post 126, Taghhannuck Grange #100, Troop 24 Boy Scout Committee Chair; Lives with his wife Amy Schuchat in Sharon, Connecticut.

-Evan van Hook has been corporate VP for health, safety, environment, product stewardship and sustainability for Honeywell International since 2004.
+Has been corporate VP for health, safety, environment, product stewardship and sustainability for Honeywell International since 2004.
 From 2005 to 2015 he was adjunct professor of International Environmental Law at Columbia Law School in NYC.
 Hs is an occasional guest lecturer at the United Nations Institute for Training and Research.
 He is a graduate of Yale Law School, a former partner in the global law firm of Sidley & Austin, and a member of the Board of Managers of National Technology and Engineering Solutions of Sandia, LLC.
 He is also on the advisory board of the Hudson Riverkeeper and chair of the Conservation Advisory Committee for Dover.
 From 2002 until 2004 he served as assistant commissioner of the New Jersey Department of Environmental Protection and has published numerous environmental articles.
 He is also a 2012 recipient of the Honeywell Senior Leadership Award, the company’s highest honor.
+He lives in Wingdale, New York.

 Allan L. Frew